• Skip to main content

 • Pour half of the flour over the egg mixture and then, this is important, use a balloon whisk to fold it in, repeat with the remaining flour.
 Now whisk approximately 3 tablespoons of the cake batter into the butter, this really helps to incorporate the butter into the batter.
 Now whisk in an additional tablespoon of batter into the butter mixture.
 Fold the butter mixture into the batter with a spatular until it’s just combined.
 Don't over mix or you'll knock the volume out of the cake.

-• Pour into the prepared tin and bake for 30-35 minutes or until a cocktail stick inserted into the centre of the cake comes out clean.
+• Pour into the prepared tin and bake for 30-32 minutes or until a cocktail stick inserted into the centre of the cake comes out clean.
+(The sponge will shrink away from the tin when it's fully baked).

-• Remove from the heat and beating the butter into a the mixture and then transfer to a bowl and cover the surface with a disc of parchment to stop a skin forming on the custard.
+• Remove from the heat and beating the butter into a the mixture and then transfer to a bowl and cover the surface with a disc of parchment to stop a skin forming.
 Chill in the fridge until needed.

 • Combine the jam with the fresh or frozen raspberries and set to one side.

-• Now to colour the Marzipan, I have used a natural food colouring.
-Just add a little to begin with, you may need to add a little yellow to get the colour right.
-Roll out until it’s at least a third bigger than the cake.
-Save a little to make a leaf or two.
+• Now to colour the Marzipan, I have used a natural food colouring here.
+Just add a little to a small amount of marzipan, kneading it in to distribute the colour, then add this to the uncoloured marzipan, you have to work at distributing the colour and it takes a little time. once this is done roll the marzipan out until it’s at least a third bigger than the cake.

 Share this:

-Filed Under: Baking, Cakes, Desserts, Fika, Scandinavian Tagged With: cake, Celebration cake, nordic, scandinavian
+Category: Autumn, Baking, Cakes, Desserts, Fika, Nordic, Spring, Summer, WinterTag: cake, Celebration cake, nordic, scandinavian

 Reader Interactions